elotl/try-nova/tutorials/poc-spread-onto-multiple-clusters.md

 We added `percentageSplit` field, which says "Run 20% of replicas in a workload cluster with `kubernetes.io/metadata.name=kind-workload-1` and 80% in `kubernetes.io/metadata.name=kind-workload-2` workload cluster"

-We can apply this policy now, and Nova will apply changes to match the constraints we specified.
+We can apply modified policy manifest now, and Nova will apply changes to match the constraints we specified.

     $ kubectl --context=nova apply -f examples/sample-spread-scheduling/policy-percentage.yaml